 Plagiarism is a form of cheating that involves claiming others' work as one's own and not crediting the author(s) for their ideas.
-Plagiarism often involves copying sections of a book, article, or website into a paper or homework assignment, but plagiarism can also involve the "stealing" of ideas or failing to cite [as footnote, endnote, or in-text citation] another author's ideas.
+Plagiarism often involves passing AI-generated text or other material as one's own, or copying sections of a book, article, or website into a paper or homework assignment.
+Plagiarism can also involve the "stealing" of ideas or failing to cite [as footnote, endnote, or in-text citation] another author's (including generative AI-produced) ideas.